mmontes11/k8s-bootstrap/README.md

 ### Label nodes

-In order to label nodes, run the following script in the controlplane:
+In order to label nodes, run the following script in the control-plane:

 ```bash
 ./label-nodes.sh